MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/enable-32K-pages-optional-feature.md

 1. Select the **Start** button, type **ADSI Edit**, and then select **ADSI Edit** from the search results.

-1. Right-click **ADSI Edit** from the console tree, then select **Connect to...**.
+1. Right-click **ADSI Edit** from the console tree, then select **Connect to**.

-1. In the **Connection Settings** dialog box, select **Select a well known Naming Context**, and then select **Configuration** from the drop-down list.
+1. In the **Connection Settings** dialog box, select the **Select a well known Naming Context** radio button, and then select **Configuration** from the drop-down list.

 1. Expand the domain and server you want to check.
-For example, a server called FABRIKAMDC01, in the Corp Datacenter AD site in the fabrikam.com domain, would have the path **Configuration > CN=Configuration,DC=Fabrikam,DC=com > CN=Sites > CN=Corp Datacenter > CN=Servers > CN=FABRIKAMDC01**.
+For example, a server called FABRIKAMDC01, in the Corp Datacenter AD site in the `fabrikam.com` domain, would have the path **Configuration > CN=Configuration,DC=Fabrikam,DC=com > CN=Sites > CN=Corp Datacenter > CN=Servers > CN=FABRIKAMDC01**.

 1. Right-click the **CN=NTDS Settings** object for the server you want to check, and then select **Properties**.

 1. Find the **msDS-JetDBPageSize** attribute in the attributes list.
 The value is the database page size capability.
-A value of `32768` means it is a 32k database page capable domain controller.
+A value of `32768` means it's a 32k database page capable domain controller.
 A value of `8192` means an 8k database page size.
 No value means the domain controller is running Windows Server 2022 or earlier.

 ## [PowerShell](#tab/PowerShell)